Greetings in Spanish and Other Common Phrases for Daily Life

 Meeting someone new in a foreign country can be stressful.
 Especially if you don’t speak the language very well.
 That’s why it is always a good idea to know some basic phrases in the local language.

-This article provides you with some useful Spanish expressions for daily life.
+This article provides you with some useful and common Spanish expressions for daily life.
 You will learn how to greet someone, say goodbye, introduce yourself and ask for directions, among other things.

 Take a look at the 10 most common greetings in Spanish and other useful phrases you can use when meeting someone new.